HarshKapadia2/blog/content/posts/hackathon-team-attitude.md

     -   Once team members are lax, they stop looking into the future to try remember the things they're forgetting or have not taken into account at all.
     -   Members don't try to anticipate what could go wrong and don't think about handling worst-case scenarios.
 -   Waiting for work to be assigned
-    -   This is mainly applicable to experienced organisers.
     -   Members usually wait for work to be assigned to them and don't try to think of more things that they could do or that could be done to improve the hackathon that might've been missed.
     -   This increases the workload on a few people who are both doing their tasks and thinking about the future.
+    -   This is mainly applicable to experienced organisers.
 -   Lack of enthusiasm
-    -   This is applicable to both newbie and experienced organisers.
     -   Work done to 'finish off' a task is usually hasty and not as meticulous as required.
 It makes for plans that don't cover all edge cases.
         -   The effect of this will only be visible on-day, when things start to go wrong because things that could've been handled beforehand weren't.
     -   Enthusiasm helps handling things pro-actively, thus enabling a good hacker experience.